skatlassian/vega-google-integration/readme.md

 ```

 ## Setting terminal
-Run the below command from terminal for your local set up
+Run the below command from terminal for your local set up.
+These packages are required to create vega tokens which is used to authenticate with vega.

 ```node
 # install atlas cli from https://developer.atlassian.com/platform/atlas-cli/users/install/